tomdalling/byebug-skipper/README.md

 `down`, `step` and `finish` commands, except they skip over frames of garbage.
 Bon appétit.

+It also adds a `skip!` command, which works like Byebug's `skip` except it also comments out the line above the current line, which is usually where you put `byebug` or `binding.pry`, so that next time you run your code it won't stop there again.
+Radical!

 ## Pry Support

 This gem will also add it's commands to Pry if the `pry-byebug` gem is